Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Experiment

 \subsection{Hype-parameters Test (RQ3)}

-To address \textbf{RQ3}, we aim to explore the model's sensitivity to essential hyper-parameters, such as $L$, $\lambda$, and $\alpha$, which respectively control the order/hop information of CGE, the importance of co-cited/citing strengths, and the weight of the disentanglement tasks relative to the main task.
+To address \textbf{RQ3}, we aim to explore the model's sensitivity to essential hyper-parameters, such as $L$, $\lambda$, and $\beta$, which respectively control the order/hop information of CGE, the importance of co-cited/citing strengths, and the weight of the disentanglement tasks relative to the main task.
 The results about MALE with varying settings are depicted in Figure \ref{fig:hyper}.
 We observe that: (1) When the layer number $L$ continues to increase, the performance will first increase and then decrease.
-Since we stack the structural and temporal encoders simultaneously, the interaction between them is more complicated and may also face the over-smoothing problem.
-The best number of layers is 4 across all datasets.
-(2) The co-cited/citing weight $\lambda$ and disentanglement weight $\alpha$ demonstrate greater stability compared with $L$, especially in Psychology.
-Selecting the proper hyper-parameters can further improve the performance, with 0.5 consistently proving to be a moderate and effective choice.
+Since we stack the structural and temporal encoders simultaneously, their interaction is more complicated and may also face the over-smoothing problem.
+(2) The co-cited/citing weight $\lambda$ and disentanglement weight $\beta$ demonstrate greater stability compared to $L$, especially in Psychology.
+Selecting the proper hyper-parameters can further improve the performance.